char4816/GoogleTrendsPertussis/README.txt

 Model estimates are in estimates_topAIC_models_AR_corrected.csv

 estimates_all_models_averaged.R -- this R script constructs all possible combinations of models for each geographic region.
-The posterior probabilites are computed and then model averaging is used to generate the prediction output in estimates_all_models_averaged.csv
+The posterior probabilities are computed and then model averaging is used to generate the prediction output in estimates_all_models_averaged.csv

 estimates_all_models_averaged_AR_corrected.R -- this R script does the same as